sustainers/academic-map/contributing.md

 # Contributing

+Anyone is welcome to contribute.
+Here is a small guide for adding your organization.

 ## How to add your organization or university

 In order to add your university, you need to edit the code that this website is stored on.
 You can do this by cloning the repository locally, or by using the GitHub online GUI.